Protologism

-In linguistics, a protologism is a newly used or coined word, a nonce word, that has been repeated but has not gained acceptance beyond its original users or been published independently of the coiners.
+In linguistics, a protologism is a newly coined word, a nonce word, that has been repeated but has not gained acceptance beyond its original users or been published independently of the coiners.
 The word may be proposed, may be extremely new, or may be established only within a very limited group of people.

 A protologism becomes a neologism as soon as it appears in published press, on a website, or in a book, independently of the coiner—though, most definitively, in a dictionary.
 A word whose developmental stage is between that of a protologism (freshly coined) and a neologism (a new word) is a prelogism.

 Overview

 Protologisms constitute one stage in the development of neologisms.
 A protologism is coined to fill a gap in the language, with the hope of its becoming an accepted word.
 As an example, when the word protologism itself was coined—in 2003 (Note: For the earliest date of the use of the word protologism, Maxwell (2014) and Miller (2014) indicate 2005; Eismann (2015) and Epstein (2011) indicate 2003.) by the American literary theorist Mikhail Epstein—it was autological: an example of the thing it describes.
 (Note: Maxwell (2014) writes, "In other words, the term protologism is a protologism.
 This phenomenon, where a word itself possesses the property it refers to, is technically described as being autological".
 Aitken (2013), Humez, Humez & Flynn (2010), and Moore (2011), on the other hand, each describe protologism as a neologism.)

 About the concept and his name for it, Epstein wrote:

 I suggest calling such brand new words 'protologisms' (from Greek protos, meaning 'first, original' and Greek logos, meaning 'word'; cf. prototype, protoplasm).
 The protologism is a freshly minted word not yet widely accepted.
 It is a verbal prototype, which may eventually be adopted for public service or remain a whim of linguo-poetic imagination.

 According to Epstein, every word in use started out as a protologism, subsequently became a neologism, and then gradually grew to be part of the language.

 There is no fixed rule determining when a protologism becomes a stable neologism, and according to Kerry Maxwell, author of Brave New Words:

 [A] protologism is unlikely to make the leap to neologism status unless society connects with the word or identifies a genuine need for it [...] there's no guarantee that simple exposure to these creations will be effective in getting them used, as discovered by British inventor Sir James Dyson when he fruitlessly attempted to promote a verb dyson (by analogy with hoover) in the early 2000s.